thunderbird/atn-review-policy/README.md

 ## Data Disclosure, Collection and Management

-You must disclose how the add-on collects, uses, stores and shares user data in the privacy policy field on ATN. the Thunderbird Team expects that the add-on limits data collection whenever possible, and uses the data only for the purpose for which it was originally collected.
+You must disclose how the add-on collects, uses, stores and shares user data in the privacy policy field on ATN. the Thunderbird Team expects that the add-on limits data collection whenever possible, in keeping with [Mozilla’s Lean Data Practices](https://www.mozilla.org/en-US/about/policy/lean-data/) and [Mozilla’s Data Privacy Principles](https://www.mozilla.org/en-US/privacy/principles/), and uses the data only for the purpose for which it was originally collected.

 User data includes all information the add-on collects, regardless of the manner.
 It can be personal data actively provided by the user (such as a name or email address), technical data (such as operating system, build ID, version numbers, crash reports, activation, updates), and interaction or activity data (add-on activity data, visited URLs, console logs), including interactions with Thunderbird.